 Nonprofit Mission Statement

 Your mission statement should dive into why your organization exists.
 What is it that you’re trying to accomplish?
+How are you different from other organizations?

-As an example, The Smithsonian’s mission statement is: Understanding the natural world and our place in it.
+For example, The Smithsonian’s mission statement is: Understanding the natural world and our place in it.

 Your nonprofit objectives should be specific and measurable.
 Some broad strokes for these objectives that you should include as a part of your nonprofit “business” strategic plan are: